This code is vulnerable to an off-by-one-overflow, because

 CSRF: auto-triggering a request from clients browser to another cross site webpage

-XSS: executing scripts on the clients browser (that get detected by the server-side except in the XSS-DOM attack if there is no logging)
+XSS: executing scripts on the clients browser (that get detected by the server-side except in the XSS-DOM attack if there is

 In this case